 Third party service providers really need to see that there are therefore numerous ways in which customers do “Logistics”.
 Simply choosing a more “sexy” name is not I believe useful.

-Logistics is now a confusing word, and additionally, some people use the term logistics to describe there own internal company process, and use the supply chain term, when they are dealing with external suppliers/customers.
+Logistics is now a confusing word, additionally, some people use the term logistics to describe there own internal company process, use the SC term, when they are dealing with external suppliers/customers.

-At the risk of further confusion, others also call their internal logistics processes, their internal supply chain!
+At the risk of further confusion, others also call their internal logistics processes, their internal SC!

-Distribution is meant to be about delivering the right goods to the right place at the right time and at the right cost.
+Distribution is meant to be about delivering the right goods to the right place at the right time or at the right cost.